AI Debugging With Persistent Memory: Stop Investigating the Same Bug Twice

 Here's a debugging scenario that will feel familiar.

-You're working with an AI assistant on a production issue.
+You're working with a coding agent on a production issue.
 Your AI is helpful — it generates hypotheses, walks through possible causes, suggests things to check.
 But it doesn't know what you've already ruled out.
 It doesn't know you had a similar issue three weeks ago that turned out to be a lockfile problem.
 It doesn't know your team investigated this exact component last month.

 Every investigation starts from scratch.